 Improving your Ecommerce SEO for Christmas is something you should do every year for best results.
 Google likes to see fresh content coming from your site and they’re more likely to serve it to searchers if they think it’s up to date.
 So even if you’ve done some SEO work on your site already, you should follow these tips for ultimate optimisation for Christmas SEO.

 1. New Keyword Research

 It’s time to do some fresh keyword research and find out what everyone’s searching for this year.
 Even though Christmas is still a few months away, you’ll definitely start to see those Christmas searches creeping into your keyword research now and those are the ones you want to target.

 You’ll start to see trends emerging and be ready to adapt your offerings to suit, rather than scrambling at last minute to convince people to buy your products!
 This is also a good way to review your product offerings and see if you can get anything new in to meet the demand this Christmas.

 Alternatively, if you need to use an entirely different name in order to target Christmas shoppers then I recommend creating a brand new page to target your Christmas SEO keywords.
 Make sure your content is unique (aka don’t duplicate your old product page) and target everything on that page for your festive-focused keywords.

 Psst!
 Not sure how to optimise your pages for SEO?
-My on-page SEO checklist will help you with that!
+My free SEO checklist will help you with that!

 2. Create Gift Guides